 The video conferencing industry has long sought to convince the world the technology was ready for prime time and matured to the point where it could handle day-to-day business.
-Video conferencing found more relevance as a slow movement toward a hybrid and flexible office model began to take shape in recent years as workers, and employers, realized they can be just as productive at their home workstation as they could at the office.
+Video conferencing found more relevance as a slow movement toward a hybrid and flexible office model began to take shape in recent years as workers and employers realized they can be just as productive at their home workstation as they could be at the office.

 When the COVID-19 pandemic hit, companies were forced to put video conferencing to the test vendors had long asked for.
-By most accounts, these platforms passed the test.
-While the transition from in-person to virtual work was not always seamless, workers managed to get their jobs done.
+By most accounts, the video platforms passed the test.
+While the transition from in-person to virtual work wasn't always seamless, workers managed to get their jobs done.
 The expectation was for video to prove adequate enough to pull through the pandemic, but the technology was so successful that video will continue to play a large part in the everyday work experience even after the pandemic fades away.

-With this in mind, let's take a look into 2021 at the video conferencing trends driving the market for both vendors and users.
+With this in mind, let's take a look at the 2022 video conferencing trends driving the market for both vendors and users.

 1. The hybrid workforce

-Even with the pandemic in the past, things will not just return to the way they were.
-The past year proved that the office computer isn't magically more productive than the home computer.
+Even with the pandemic more in the rear-view mirror, life and work won't just return to the way they were.
+The past two years proved that the office computer isn't magically more productive than the home computer.
 It simply no longer makes sense for workers to spend two hours commuting only to sit at an office computer instead of the home computer.
-While many argued this point for years, plenty employers maintained a stubborn fear that home workers would take advantage of the lack of supervision and collect a salary while being unproductive.
-The last year knocked this long-held notion out the door as many bosses found their employees more productive working from home on their own schedules, rather than sitting at the office staring at the clock.
+While many argued this point for years, plenty of employers maintained a stubborn fear that home workers would take advantage of the lack of supervision and collect a salary while being unproductive.
+Work during a pandemic knocked this long-held notion out the door as many managers found their employees more productive working from home on their own schedules, rather than sitting at the office staring at the clock.